pyfsi/coconut/coupling_components/solver_wrappers/pc_fluent/pc_fluent.md

 -   Face displacement is passed from Fluent to CoCoNuT with files of the form *`displacement_timestepA_threadB.dat`*.
 -   The new node coordinates are passed from CoCoNuT to Fluent with files of the form *`nodes_update_timestepA_threadB.dat`*.
 -   Heat flux is passed from Fluent to CoCoNuT with files of the form *`heat_flux_timestepA_threadB.dat`*.
--   Temperature is passed from Fluent to CoCoNuT with files of the form *`temperature_timestepA_threadB.dat`*.
 -   Files with extension *`.coco`* are used to exchange messages between CoCoNuT and Fluent.